Current Members

 Gabriel Touliatos Undergraduate researcher (2017-2018)

 Gabe did his undergraduate research project in Veterinary Biomedical Sciences as a senior in the lab.
-He designed and performed Pyrosequencing to genotype recessive disease mutations in AUCPS dogs.
+He designed and performed Pyrosequencing to genotype recessive disease mutations to determine heterozygous carries in Auburn University dogs.